 What NOT To Do After A Good First Date

-DonnaBarnes Advice for Men 1 Comment
+DonnaBarnes For Men 1 Comment

 I’ve been hearing a lot of stories recently about bad behavior after a good first date.
 So I thought it might be worth writing about what is inappropriate, lacking in boundaries, or even downright creepy.